OPENS Oct 8th-27th

 https://www.instagram.com/ilenaleecramer

-So come and join us at the Hearth Gallery for the artist pARTy, Saturday, July 19th 6 - 9pm for your chance to have a drink, meet the artists and Return to Nature.
+Come join us for the artist pARTy on October 11th, 6 - 8pm, for your chance to have a drink, meet the artists and witness An Inevitable Beauty.